AccessMods/rimworld_access/readme.txt

 - In manual priority mode, lower numbers execute first (1 before 2 before 3 before 4)
 - Work types with the same priority number use list order as tiebreaker
 - Changes are marked as "(pending)" until you press Enter to save
 - Column reordering (Shift+Up/Down) affects all colonists globally.
-As far as I am aware, this is an unavoidable quirk of the game's logic, and not something I can change.

 ASSIGN MENU (Press Shift+A)